 They differ in the modes of expression (artistic media vs. data) because each needs to use the language best suited to the models they've built and the tools needed to test them.

-There is no consensus definition yet, but here are some options worth thinking about.
-Using artistic tools to do science? (eg. sonifying data) Using scientific tools to do art? (eg. GF bunny) What are the questions?
+There is no consensus definition yet, but here are some questions worth considering.
+Using artistic tools to do science? (eg. sonifying data) Using scientific tools to do art? (eg. GF bunny) What are the questions being asked in SciArt?
 Are they qualitatively different from either art or science?
 Maybe more about ethics?
 Are they a blend of both subjective and objective understanding of the world?
 Is the emphasis equally on questions and answers?
 Are the models nebulous or defined? implicit or explicit?